SPF-OST/pytrnsys_doc/index.rst

 A short presentation (15 min) of pytrnsys and its features can be found in the following `YouTube video <https://www.youtube.com/watch?v=B1BSjYRKuVM>`_.

-The pytrnsys package provides a complete python-based framework to run, post-process, plot, and report TRNSYS simulations.
-It is designed to give researchers a fast, fully automatized, and reproducible way to execute and share TRNSYS simulations by the use of a single short configuration file.
+The pytrnsys package provides a complete python-based framework to build, post-process, plot, and report TRNSYS simulations.
+It is designed to give users a fast, fully automatized, and reproducible way to execute and share TRNSYS simulations by the use of a single short configuration file.
 In addition, a large variety of commands is accessible to post-process simulation results in one shot.
-This functionality extends beyond processing TRNSYS generated data and can also be used for generic data.
+This functionality extends beyond processing TRNSYS generated data and can also be used for analyzing generic data.
+These could be, e.g., measurement data that are structured in a similar way as the TRNSYS results.

 The package was developed at the `SPF - Institute for Solar Technology <https://www.spf.ch/>`_ at the `OST - Eastern Switzerland University of Applied Sciences <https://www.ost.ch/>`_.